Frankwds/Football-Browser/README.md

   },
 ];
 ```
-As a result if the specified query is ran during tests, the mockData is returned in place of the normal GraphQL query data.
+As a result, mockData is returned in place of normal GraphQL queried data.
 This allows for running test setups without communicating with the live server.

 # Cypress end-to-end testing
-Cypress is an end-to-end testing framework for web test automation which we have used to write automated web tests for the Football Browser application.
+Cypress is an end-to-end testing framework for web test automation which we have used to write automated integration tests for the Football Browser application.

-**Test location**
+## Test location
-All tests writen to cypress are stored in the same folder called Football-browsers-tests.
+All tests writen to cypress are stored in the same folder as shown in the code block below.
 ```bash
 cypress/
 ├─ integration/Football-browser-tests/